-This approach is relevant for purposes of determining the source of gross income15 and for purposes of calculating foreign tax rebates under sections 6quat(1) and 6quin, and the deduction of foreign taxes under section 6quat(1C).
+This approach is relevant for purposes of determining the source of gross income14 and for purposes of calculating foreign tax rebates under sections 6quat(1) and 6quin, and the deduction of foreign taxes under section 6quat(1C).

-In applying this approach, if the source of an amount is held to be South African, it will be treated as South African-sourced for South African tax purposes irrespective of whether it comes from a foreign jurisdiction and is treated as being foreign-sourced under the foreign jurisdiction's legislation.
+In applying this approach, if the source of an amount is South Africa, it will be treated as South African-source for South African tax purposes irrespective of whether it originates from a foreign jurisdiction and is treated as being foreign-source under the foreign jurisdiction's legislation.